Guceri/CoinbaseAlgos/README.md

 - [ ] Work on incorporating Machine Learning Techniques to develop strategy ideas

+## Flow Chart
 Below is a flow chart of the current set up.
 This is likely to change over time and I will try and update it as I go along, but this should give a general structure to how things are set up.

 ![](www/programflowchart.png)